tahmidhassan/PCells/README.md

 # PCells
-These are PCells to be used with KLayout.
+These are PCells I wrote to be used with KLayout.
+Cite my paper here if you use these PCells in your layout.

+Thank you.